polarlabsdev/standard-helm-deployment/README.md

 - replicas
 - restartPolicy
 - imagePullPolicy
+- resources

 You can test it with `helm install your-chart ./path/to/chart/folder --dry-run` and make sure it looks like what you expect.
 Then remove `--dry-run` to actually install it.

 **NOTE: It is good practise to use the staging issuer until you're ready to deploy it for sure because there is a rate limit on the production issuer**

+**NOTE: We have default values for resource requests/limits but it recommended to adjust for the needs of your application.
+If those values are not present at all, kube tends to put all the pods on the same node with high chance of overloading it and taking everything down - hence the defaults.
+However they are conservative defaults and if your application has high requirements it may suffer as a result.**

 # How the pipeline works